Skip to Content

 How Does Passwordless Authentication Work?

-Passwordless authentication works by replacing the traditional authentication method to which digital users are accustomed, the password.
+Passwordless authentication works by replacing the traditional authentication method to which digital users are accustomed: the password.
 Instead, it makes use of non-reproduceable assets.

 For example, biometrics are a common way modern tech is approaching security.
 Using someone’s thumbprint or facial recognition as the authenticator means malicious users can’t steal credentials over the internet.

-Types of Passwordless Authentication Solutions
+Passwordless Authentication Solutions

 types of passwordless authentication solutions